aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 # Spark Observability infrastucture

-The Spark Observability infrastructure is the component responsible for ingesting, processing, storing and analyzing Spark logs and metrics collected via the [Spark Observability collector](../collector).
+The Spark Observability infrastructure regroups the components responsible for ingesting, processing, storing and analyzing Spark logs and metrics collected via the [Spark Observability collector](../collector).

-It's an AWS CDK based application that can deploy different stacks based on your need:
+It's based on an AWS CDK based application that can deploy different stacks based on your need:
  * The backend stack provides an Opensearch based backend infrastructure to centrally store and analyze the logs and metrics.
    The backend is optional, you can use your own Opensearch domain.
  * The ingestor stack provides 2 Opensearch Ingestion pipelines to ingest logs and metrics from the Spark applications.
-   The ingestor is deployed closed to your Spark applications (same subnet).
+   The ingestor is deployed next to your Spark applications (same subnet).
 You need one ingestor per subnet where you have Spark applications.
  * The EMR Serverless example stack provides an EMR Serverless application that runs the TPC-DS 3TB benchmark and send logs and metrics to the ingestor stack.
  * The VPC stack provides a simple VPC that can be used to deploy the ingestor stack and the EMR Serverless example.